bridgecrew-perf6/TubaSite/Images/README.md

 Have you ever got confused seeing generous comments but with a low rating meanwhile the opposite on a review website?
 Everyone has their own way for rating and it's hard to get a fair way to standardize the ra.
 Yet, wouldn't it be fairer if the rating comes from the comments, the experience instead?

 ## B.❓What it does
 Tuba site is a tuba review website.
-It provides analysis results such as highest average rating results, highest average comment rating results, and top mentioned word identification.
+Aside from review and rating, it also provides analysis results such as highest average rating, highest average comment rating, and top mentioned word identification.